scbedd/service-repo-generator/README.md

 # service-repo-generator
 A template project used to generate MicrosoftDocs doc repositories.
 Given a little bit of setup.

+Specifically, it generates repositories that follow the "service oriented" design.

 # Steps

 1. Follow the [onboarding documentation]() till you've populated `monikers`, `docsets`, and have created a `doc repo`.